usyhatim/usyhatim/README.md

 ### Goals

-- Strengthen proficiency in **JavaScript**, focusing on ES6+, asynchronous programming, and clean architecture
+1. Mastering **JavaScript**, with a focus on ES6+, asynchronous programming, and clean architecture.
-- Build and document **full-stack web projects** using JavaScript and modern frameworks
+2. Building and documenting **full-stack web projects** using modern JavaScript frameworks.
-- Learn and apply **React.js** to create responsive, user-focused interfaces
-- Improve **Git/GitHub workflow** with advanced version control practices
-- Contribute to **open-source projects**, focusing on clean code and collaboration
-- Practice **Data Structures & Algorithms** consistently to improve problem-solving
-- Develop a small **game project** to explore C++ and basic game architecture
-- Deepen skills in **cybersecurity**, focusing on network fundamentals, Linux, and vulnerability analysis
+3. Exploring **C++** and **C#** game development by working on a small solo project.
+4. Improving **Git workflow**, including branching, pull requests, and version control best practices.
+5. Exploring more areas of **cybersecurity**, focusing on foundational concepts, tools, and hands-on practice.
 ---

 ### 🧰 Current Tech Stack